Why You Might Want to Buy a Used Car

 The list of used car retailers is long ranging from Carvana, Carmax to KBB.
 EBay unless you really know your car stuff.
 See our article about how to shop online, without ever visiting the dealership.

 We recommend you proceed with caution when you buy from an owner.
 Most important is to ask a lot of questions and find evidence to support your research.
-When you inspect the car, look closely.
+When you inspect the car, look closely and ask questions.

 For peace of mind, invest in an independent mechanic to verify the condition of the car before you sign on the dotted line.
 You can ask the buyer for a service record to verify prior repairs were done properly.
 You also will want to ensure the car does not have active recalls for defective parts made by the manufacturer.
 You can find this information on NHTSA website.